SystemsApproach/ops/control.rst

 * `traffic-class`: Link to a `Traffic-Class` object that describes the type of traffic.

-Note that a `slice`, like an `imsi`, is a 5G-specific term, which you can think of as representing an isolated channel with associated QoS parameters.
-It is of particular note to our discussion because, although it is "hidden" within the `Template` model (i.e., it is an implementation detail), it is realized by spinning up an entirely new copy of the SD-Core.
-This is done to ensure isolation, but it also illustrates a touch-point between Runtime Control and the Lifecycle Management subsystem: Runtime Control, via an Adaptor, engages Lifecycle Management to launch the necessary set of Kubernetes containers that implement an isolated slice.
+As noted in the previous section, Aether decouples the abstract `VCS` objects from the implementation details about the backend slices.
+One reason for this decoupling is that it supports the option of spinning up an entirely new copy of the SD-Core rather than sharing an existing UPF with another VCS.
+This is done to ensure isolation, and illustrates one possible touch-point between Runtime Control and the Lifecycle Management subsystem: Runtime Control, via an Adaptor, engages Lifecycle Management to launch the necessary set of Kubernetes containers that implement an isolated slice.

 The `Traffic-Class` model, in turn, specifies the classes of traffic,